Exclusive: Elizabeth Warren wants answers on Robinhood's ties to large hedge funds - KTVZ

 The letter from Warren underscores the enormous scrutiny facing Robinhood from all sides, including lawmakers, regulators and customers.

 During an interview with CNN on Sunday, Warren called for the SEC to investigate the entire GameStop saga.
-In her letter to Robinhood that copied the SEC and FINRA, Wall Street’s self-regulator, Warren specifically asks whether the startup was in violation of regulations or laws before or during the recent market volatility.
+In her letter to Robinhood, copied to the SEC and FINRA, Wall Street’s self-regulator, Warren specifically asks whether the startup was in violation of regulations or laws before or during the recent market volatility.

 Robinhood has repeatedly said that its controversial trading restrictions were caused by surging financial requirements, not at the behest of Wall Street firms getting hurt by the rally in GameStop, AMC and other stocks popular among short-sellers.